 - State of the Cienega Watershed March 6th, 2018 Tucson, Arizona.
 Organized by Cienega Watershed Partnership.
 Approximately 50 participants.

 - Altar Valley Brush Management Workshop April 19th, 2018 Arivaca, Arizona.
 Organized by Altar Valley Conservation Alliance.
 Approximately 75 participants.

-A preliminary website has been created for this project (https://cals.arizona.edu/research/archer/es_changes.html).
+A preliminary website has been created for this project: https://cals.arizona.edu/research/archer/es_changes.html.
 As results become available the site will be updated.
-This site will also nest other products of this research such as fact sheets, published manuscripts, and other outreach materials.

 Working on this project has increased both my knowledge of extension activities as well as the importance of good outreach practices which target a variety of stakeholders.
 Over the past year, I have had the opportunity to participate in the planning process of a large scale brush management project focused in Southern Arizona.
 I was asked to participate because it is anticipated that my project can help shed light on where to treat to achieve desired conservation objectives and when re-treatment can be expected.
 Seeing the number of stakeholders who are participating in this planning (i.e. both governmental and non-governmental land managers, producers, hunters and community members) has shed light on the complexity of sustainability issues and why a variety of stakeholders are vital for the success and longevity of conservation actions.